Rdemora2/Rdemora2/README.md

 I'm studying for a bachelor's degree in computer science.

-Here you will find projects that I develop during my programming studies
+Here you will find projects that I develop during my programming studies.

 Hope you like it!